-A Restoration, more commonly known as a filling, is the replacement of decayed or damaged tooth structure.
+A restoration, more commonly known as a filling, is the replacement of decayed or damaged tooth structure.

 The treatment usually takes place within a single appointment; the tooth structure will be prepared.
 This will involve removing any decayed or damaged part of the tooth.
-You will be given some local anesthetic to ensure that you are comfortable during the procedure.
+You will be given some local anaesthetic to ensure that you are comfortable during the procedure.